mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback-?.md

 description: "Most founders confuse feedback with validation.
 Learn why real-time consumer insights not friends’ opinions are the key to building, scaling, and positioning your product for growth and investor confidence."
 canonical_url: "https://www.consumerkanvas.com/"
 ---

-Why You Need Real Consumer Feedback (And Why Your Friends’ Opinions Don’t Count)?

 Let’s talk about something most founders don’t realize until it’s too late, the difference between Feedback and Validation.